Rigorous solution of strongly coupled $SO(N)$ lattice gauge theory in the large $N$ limit: Notation, terminology and a lattice string theory

 It is easy to check that $\rho'$ is indeed a path, and it is closed if $\rho$ is closed.
 If $\rho$ is closed and has a backtrack at location $n$, then backtrack erasure at location $n$ results in

 Again, it is easy to check that $\rho'$ is a closed path.
 Figure \ref{backfig} illustrates a single backtrack erasure.

 Note that backtrack erasures always decrease the length of the path (although they can produce new backtracks that were not there in the original path, so the number of available backtracks may not decrease).
 Therefore, we cannot go on indefinitely erasing backtracks.
 If we start with a closed path $\rho$ and keep erasing backtracks successively, we must at some point end up with a closed path with no backtracks.
 Such a path will be called a `nonbacktracking closed path', and its cyclical equivalence class will be called a `nonbacktracking cycle', since each member of such an equivalence class is nonbacktracking.
 Nonbacktracking cycles will be called `loops'.
 The null cycle is by definition a loop, called the null loop.
 The following simple lemma shows that the nonbacktracking closed path obtained by successively erasing backtracks from a closed path is unique up to cyclical equivalence. \begin{lmm} Let $\rho$ and $\rho'$ be cyclically equivalent closed paths, and let $\rho_1$ and $\rho_2$ be two nonbacktracking closed paths obtained by successively erasing backtracks starting from $\rho$ and $\rho'$ respectively.
-Then $\rho_1$ and $\rho_2$ are cyclically equivalent. \end{lmm} This lemma is proved in Section \ref{coresec}.
+Then $\rho_1$ and $\rho_2$ are cyclically equivalent.
+In particular, the case $\rho=\rho'$ implies that any two sequences of backtrack erasures starting from the same closed path must lead to cyclically equivalent nonbacktracking closed paths. \end{lmm} This lemma is proved in Section \ref{coresec}.
 The lemma allows us to define a `nonbacktracking core' of any cycle $l$ --- it is simply the unique loop obtained by successive backtrack erasures until there are no more backtracks.
 The nonbacktracking core of a cycle $l$ will be denoted by $[l]$.
 Figure \ref{corefig} illustrates a nonbacktracking core obtained by succesively erasing all backtracks.
 One can check in this figure that the order of erasing backtracks does not matter.

 A nonbacktracking closed path of length four will be called a plaquette.
 Let $\cp$ be the set of plaquettes.
 Let $\cp^+$ be the subset of plaquettes $p=e_1e_2 e_3e_4$ such that $u(e_1)$ is lexicographically the smallest among all the vertices in $p$ and $v(e_1)$ is the second-smallest.
 It is not difficult to see that for any $p\in \cp$, either $p$ or $p^{-1}$ is cyclically equivalent to a unique element of $\cp^+$.
 An element of $\cp^+$ will be called a `positively oriented plaquette'.